It is true that very few people actually understand this subject or even know how a “Cat” looks like.

 The catalytic converter assists in converting over 90% of the pollutants into harmless constituents.

-The three-way catalytic converter reduces all three pollutants – CO, HC and NOx – at the same time.
+The three-way catalytic converter simultaneously reduces all three pollutants – CO2, HC and N2O.
 It features a tubular ceramic support surface with a noble metal coating that usually consists of platinum and rhodium.
 The platinum and rhodium accelerate the chemical reduction of pollutants as the exhaust gas flows through the unit.

 A blocked or destroyed catalytic converter will definitely reduce the power output and negatively influence fuel consumption.
-If a catalytic converter is installed, it is essential that unleaded fuel be used, as lead destroys the catalytic properties of the noble metals.
+If a catalytic converter is installed, it is essential that unleaded fuel is used, as lead destroys the catalytic properties of the noble metals.